-They are also known to be more susceptible to organic pesticides than other insect predators, so these products should be used with caution.
+They are also known to be more susceptible to organic pesticides than other insect predators.
+So, use these products with caution.

 3. Commercial Products

-Other beneficial insects like the wonderful ladybug and the green lacewing have been successfully bred specially to increase natural garden supplies.
+Other beneficial insects like the wonderful ladybug and the green lacewing have been successfully bred for sale to increase natural garden supplies.

-This has not been so with DBs to date, but this may change in the future as breeders continue to experiment in achieving this.
+This has not been so with damsel bugs to date.
+However, this may change in the future as breeders continue to experiment in achieving this.

-In the meantime, producers of organic products have carefully cultivated and selected seeds of plants for attracting beneficial insects, including DBs.
+In the meantime, producers of organic products have carefully cultivated and selected seeds of plants for attracting beneficial insects, including damsel bugs.
 This remains the best way of encouraging these beneficial bugs to the garden.

 4. Other Pests

-This is a matter of balance where the organic gardener has to keep some pests and spoilers of plants to attract and keep beneficial insects in the garden.
+This is a matter of balance.
+The organic gardener has to keep some pests of plants to attract and keep beneficial insects in the garden.

 The speed of DBs and the numbers of insects consumed by both nymphs and adults should control the pest problem with only minimal plant damage.

-Integrated Pest Management is a means of biological pest control using natural products and employing the encouragement and use of natural predatory insects.
+Integrated Pest Management is a means of biological pest control.
+It uses natural products and encourages the use of natural predatory insects.

-If you are looking for bugs that eat aphids and other pests, DBs are your best bet.
+The facts are clear.
+If you are looking for bugs that eat aphids and other pests, damsel bugs are your best bet.
 They are important in this system with their speed of movement and will attack almost any pests.